St Augustine Real Estate

 The Beach on Anastasia Island is a unique and welcoming community of approximately 3,700 people.
 It’s territory is bordered on the west by the Intracoastal waterway, on the east by the Atlantic Ocean.
 The weather is sunny and breezy at latitude and longitude of 29.84 N and 81.27 W. Highway A1A runs the entire length of St. Augustine Beach.

-If you’ve dreamed of driving a convertible along a palm-tree lined boulevard, having shrimp on the deck of an ocean-front restaurant, walking along miles of beaches and diving into the waves, then St. Augustine Beach is the destination for you.
+If you’ve dreamed of driving a convertible along a palm-tree lined boulevard, having shrimp on the deck of an ocean-front restaurant with big glass panels from Expert Sash Windows so you can enjoy the view, walking along miles of beaches and diving into the waves, then St. Augustine Beach is the destination for you.
 Beach rules are simple: alcohol is prohibited, pets must be on a leash, glass containers are prohibited, and launching personal watercraft from the beach is not allowed.
 What is allowed is sunbathing, swimming, surfing, kite flying, picnicking, laughing, smiling, beach volleyball, making friends, wading, and did we mention smiling?
 Driving on the be

 ach requires a beach pass which is available for $6 per day, or Annual Beach Passes – $40 for residents and $50 for non-residents.